Ulu

 The photo specimen is an example of a native Alaskan Ulu, hand made, probably from an old sawmill blade.
 It has seen at least 50 years of service.

-Fancier versions can be ordered from various sources in Alaska and from some knife vendors.
-These vendors also sell a concave chopping block to go with them - but I have it on expert authority this is not authentic, but aimed at the non-native market.
-In their natural environment these knives are used against either a flat block or a hide depending on what is being cut.
-Photo © William Oxley, by permission.
+Fancier versions can be ordered from various sources in Alaska, and from some knife vendors.
+These vendors also sell a concave chopping block to go with them - but I have it on very expert authority this is not authentic - they're aimed at the tourist market.
+In their natural environment these knives are used against either a flat slab of wood or against a hide, depending on what is being cut.
+Photo © William Oxley, used by permission.

 More on Knives.